Jigjidiin Mönkhbat: Legacy

 In bökh, Mönkhbat won five consecutive tournaments, a feat matched by only two other athletes in the modern history of the sport since 1922.

 Mönkhbat's statue was erected in his honor and in celebration of his achievements on July 21, 2021, in his hometown of Erdenesant, Tuv Province, Mongolia.
 The event also marked the 100th anniversary of Erdensant sum.
 His student and fellow State Grand Champion Gelegjamtsyn Ösökhbayar attended the opening ceremony.

+Mönkhbat was one of the first holders of the highest national record in the international sports, along with the first international gold medalist and World Chess Olympiad champion Tüdeviin Üitümen, and first World champion, archer Doljin Demberel.